 There are many good resources out there: Princeton Review, Kaplan, Examkrackers, Next Step, and more.
 I decided to stick to Kaplan for my content review.

 In the first month, I took two subjects a day and about 1-2 sections of each subject, depending on how long the section was or how familiar I was with the topic.
 You should adjust your schedule as needed.
 If I can find it, I will include my study schedule on this post or in a separate post, but just search on sdn.com and there are PLENTY.
 So that’s your first step, develop a study plan, stick to it, and reassess when necessary.
-Also, know matter how demanding your study schedule is, always incorporate at least one free day.
+Also, no matter how demanding your study schedule is, always incorporate at least one free day.
 It is important to let loose and avoid overload and burn out.
 The goal is get into medical school, not lose our minds.

 I also used Khan Academy to supplement my content review when needed.
 Khan Academy is a great free, yes I said FREE, resource.
 There are educational videos on each topic of the MCAT to give you better understanding on your trouble areas.
 I used this resource a lot and it really helped, so please do yourself the favor and check it out.
 I also used ExamKrackers 1001 questions books throughout my content review, because it is important to expose yourself to the type of questions that will be on the real test.
 You need to have a good grasp on how the questions are asked, how much time you should spend reading and answering the question (because trust me, that time runs out FAST), and how to extrapolate the necessary information from the passage and scrap the extra crap they just shove in there to throw you off.
 You’re probably thinking, “Oh, come on.. you think I can’t read?”
 My answer: nope, I don’t.
 No one will know how to read these types of passages if they weren’t exposed to them before, especially the scientific ones.
-Those bastards were made by the devil himself!
+Pretty sure they were written by the devil himself…

 I took my MCAT in May, and reviewed content from January-March.
 The best advice I can give PRACTICE TESTS, PRACTICE TESTS, PRACTICE TESTS.
 I started practice test the last couple of weeks in January.
 You can actually start sooner if you like, because like I said, it’s just as important to learn how to take the test as it is to learn the content.
-You should take a diagnostic test at the start of your content review to assess your strengths and weaknesses.
+You should take a diagnostic test at the start of your content review to assess your strengths and weaknesses (I used Next Step).
 So review your material, focus on the areas that you are rusty in, and take practice tests while you are doing so.
 DO NOT wait until after you’ve completed content review to start doing practice test.
 This should be a simultaneous process.
 I used my Saturdays as a time to take practice tests, because it takes up essentially your whole day, and you’ll just to want crawl up in a ball and watch Netflix after.
 The following day after taking a practice test, I reviewed my answers and took notes on what I got wrong.
-First try to see if you can come up with the correct answer your self without reading the explanation and if you an’t read the explanation, and follow up with your notes.
+First try to see if you can come up with the correct answer yourself without reading the explanation and if you can’t, go ahead and read the explanation, and follow up with your notes.
 I took notes and went back to that topic in my books, notes, and on khan academy to make sure I got a good grasp on the material I missed and the ones I may have gotten correct, but wasn’t too sure about.

 Once I completed content review, from March-May, I was exclusively doing practice exams in a more controlled setting as if it were actually test day.
 I did about 2 FLs a week during the last couple of weeks before my test.
 I would say I took about 9-10 practice exams total.
 I used Princeton Review, Kaplan, Next Step, and AAMC.
 AAMC has 2 full length exams and one sample test.
 These are the most realistic to the real thing, so space them out.
 I took 1 AAMC FL in the middle of my study period and I saved 1 FL for the end.